tanupoo/tini/README.md

     [null value]
         this defines a null value =
         note that there are spaces in the tail, next to the equal charactor =

-    [null value, no space next to equal] this happens error =
     ~~~~